karnankasinathan/TSA_EXP1/README.md

 # RESULT:
-Thus we have created the python code for plotting the time series of given data.
+Thus the python program successfully created to Plot a time series data.